TOP

 Loading Sega CD & TurboGrafx-CD games

-First, you need to extract your Sega CD/Mega CD or TurboGrafx-CD/PC Engine CD game from its ZIP, RAR, or 7Z archive.
+First, you need to extract your Sega CD/Mega CD or TurboGrafx-CD/PC Engine CD game from its 7Z, RAR, or ZIP archive.
 If you have a RAR or 7Z file, you can use 7-Zip (it's free) to extract it.

 Now I'm going to explain the different types of formats that people have prepared these games as.
 They consist of one or more BIN files (the game's data), audio tracks, and a CUE sheet.
 The CUE sheet is a simple text file with a programmatic list of the audio tracks.
 ROM websites deliver games in one of four formats:

-As of the early 2020s, this is the new popular format being distributed from sites.
+As of the early 2020s, this is another new format being distributed from sites.
 It looks like this when you open it.
 All files are BIN files.
 When you look at the CUE sheet , the BIN files are organized as the audio tracks.

 This is how video game ISOs (for any CD-based system) are normally ripped as.
 It looks like this when you open it.
 When you look at the CUE sheet , the audio tracks are listed even though there are no actual audio files present.